 Cameron Lawrence is a published author and poet.
 He grew up in Phoenix, Arizona and attended the University of Arizona in Tucson where he graduated with a degree in Creative Writing and English.
 His poems having appeared or are forthcoming in West Branch, Whiskey Island, Forklift, Ohio, Asheville Poetry Review, Image, Pittsburgh Poetry Review, Wildness, Verdad, Saint Katherine Review, and elsewhere.
 He has recently completed a full-length collection of poems and is now at work on a lyric play.

-Cameron now lives in Decatur, Georgia and attends St. John the Wonderworker Orthodox Church with his wife and three young daughters.
+Cameron now lives in Decatur, Georgia and attends St. John the Wonderworker Orthodox Church with his wife and four young children.